Fire and rescue services

 Sharia law is increasingly enforced in these areas.

-Same-sex relationships are illegal in all parts of Nigeria.
-They are also socially unacceptable.
+Same-sex relationships are illegal in Nigeria and largely regarded as socially unacceptable.

 It's illegal to: